KhronosGroup/Vulkan-Samples/README.md

 - [volk](https://github.com/zeux/volk): Meta loader for Vulkan API
 - [vulkan](https://github.com/KhronosGroup/Vulkan-Docs): Sources for the formal documentation of the Vulkan API

 This project uses assets from [vulkan-samples-assets](https://github.com/KhronosGroup/Vulkan-Samples-Assets).
-Each one has its own licence.
+Each one has its own license.

 ### Trademarks